mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ## 2023-07-25 (Tue)
 - **Comms**
 	- Caught up on GitHub / email / Matrix correspondence
 - **Team management**
 	- 1:1 with Rajat
 	- Quick Matrix checkins with team members
+	- Sent out email for tomorrow's meeting
 - **Product**
+	- Did a bunch more work on product strategy
 	- Followed up with Mukesh about installation work
 	- Call with Mukesh where we worked through the installation outline and plan for the next meeting
+	- Call with Ghislaine to go over product strategy work and discuss tomorrow's call

 ## 2023-07-24 (Mon)
 - **Comms**